kares/jruby-rack-worker/README.md

 </web-app>
 ```

 If you're deploying a Rails application on JRuby it's highly **recommended** to
 uncomment `config.threadsafe!`.
 Otherwise, if unsure or you're code is not
 thread-safe yet you'll end up polling several JRuby runtimes in a single process,
 in this case however each worker thread will use (block) an application runtime
 from the pool (consider it while setting
 `jruby.min.runtimes` and `jruby.max.runtimes` parameters).

+### Trinidad

+Trinidad provides you with an [extension][1] so you do not have to deal with XML.

 ### Custom Workers